 (3) The exemption granted by subregulation (2) only applies if the ion mobility spectrometer has a durable label in substantially the form set out in Schedule III affixed in a prominent position on its front surface.

-[Regulation 7D inserted in Gazette 31 Dec 1999 p.
+[Regulation 7D inserted: Gazette 31 Dec 1999 p.
 7061.]

 8. Period for registration